IgniteUI/indigo-design-docfx/en/components/tabs.md

 ## Short Bar Content

-The short bar comes with text content by default.
-If you want to show an icon instead, you have to assign a Material Icon to the `🔣 Icon` override and set the `🏷️ Label` to ~No Symbol in Sketch for every tab in the bar.
+The Short Bar comes with text content by default.
+In Figma you can show/hide the label and the two icons by selecting all of the nested Tab Items and switching on/off the boolen operations "Label", "Prefix Icon" and "Suffix Icon" from the properties panel.
+In Sketch, if you want to show an icon instead, you have to assign a Material Icon to the `🔣 Icon` override and set the `🏷️ Label` to ~No Symbol for every tab in the bar.
 To achieve a similar result in Adobe XD make sure that either `🔣 Icon` or `🏷️ Label` layer exists and is visible, and the other one has been deleted for every tab in the bar.

 <img class="responsive-img" src="../images/tabs_text.png" srcset="../images/tabs_text@2x.png 2x" />
 <img class="responsive-img" src="../images/tabs_icons.png" srcset="../images/tabs_icons@2x.png 2x" />

 ## Tab Item State

 Tab items support Active, Inactive and Disabled states.
+In Figma you can switch between the three using the "State" property from the properties panel.
 In Sketch this is achieved with `Symbol Overrides`, while in Adobe XD we are using the `Component States` paradigm to let you easily switch between states.
 In Tabs there is always one Active tab and an arbitrary number of Inactive and Disabled ones.

 <img class="responsive-img" src="../images/tabs_state.png" srcset="../images/tabs_state@2x.png 2x" />